lequanha/Symfony4/README.txt

 G) Delete a product
 route: /product/remove/{id}
 method: DELETE
-User authentication required (if we does not include a correct user and password then unauthorizated response will be returened and no data will be updated)
+User authentication required (if we does not include a correct user and password then unauthorizated response will be returned and no data will be updated)

 We now delete product id=2

-[root@ip-172-31-95-82 Symfony4]# curl -H 'content-type: application/json' -v -X DELETE -d '{"username":"Bobby Fischer","password":"bobby@foo.com"}' http://127.0.0.1:8000/product/remove/2
+[root@ip-172-31-95-82 Symfony4]# curl -H 'content-type: application/json' -v -X DELETE -d '{"username":"Bobby Fischer",
+"password":"bobby@foo.com"}' http://127.0.0.1:8000/product/remove/2

 * About to connect() to 127.0.0.1 port 8000 (#0)
 *   Trying 127.0.0.1...